applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 Figure 2: Size of GenBank.</figcaption>

-One way that we can deal with this problem is by acknowledging that most of the alignments that are performed in a database search are unlikely to be the best alignment.
+One way that we can deal with this problem is by recognizing that most of the alignments that are performed in a database search are unlikely to be the best alignment.
 An algorithm developer could therefore improve runtime by defining a heuristic (or a rule) that is applied to determine which sequences we're going to align and which sequences we're not going to align.
 For it to be useful, deciding whether to align a pair of sequences (i.e., applying the heurtistic) must be much faster than performing the pairwise alignment.
-It is important to note that if we decide to not align against a query against a given reference sequence, we exclude that reference sequence as a possible result of our search, so a good heuristic makes that very unlikely.
+It is important to note that if we decide to not align a query against a given reference sequence, we exclude that reference sequence as a possible result of our search.
+A good heuristic makes it very unlikely to exclude good alignments.
 When thinking about heuristic algorithms, there are some important considerations:

 1. How often do I fail to get the right answer?
 2. Is my runtime reduced enough that I'm willing to tolerate not getting the best alignment this often?